ricardoyanez/naglib/README.md

 ## RKSUITE - a suite of Runde-Kutta codes

 [RKSUITE](https://netlib.sandia.gov/ode/rksuite/) is a suite of Runde-Kutta codes that is available free of charge to the scientific community.
 It has no discernable license.

-## GSL Library

-The [GNU Scientific Library](https://www.gnu.org/software/gsl/) (GSL) is a numerical C and C++ library licensed under the GNU General Public License.
-The library includes a broad range of numerical subject areas.

 ## Bug Reporting